solarwinds/uamsclient-ansible/README.md

 ansible-playbook -i inventory playbook.yml --tags dbo
 ```

 This will execute the tasks associated with the `dbo` tag, installing and configuring the DBO plugin as specified in your inventory or variables files.
 Ensure your inventory and/or secrets are properly configured before running the playbook.
+This option uses API calls to SWO to do the job. **This option is available for remote managed agents (not locally mangaged).**

 ## Configuration